 Queen Elizabeth [I] owned silk stockings.
 The capitalist achievement does not typically consist in providing more silk stockings for queens but in bringing them within the reach of factory girls in return for steadily decreasing amounts of effort.
-The capitalist process, not by coincidence but by virtue of its mechanism, progressively raises the standard of life of the masses.”
+The capitalist process, not by coincidence but by virtue of its mechanism, progressively raises the standard of life of the masses.

-While Schumpeter is widely recognized and increasingly influential among economists, among wider audiences—including those working in the field of development—the principles that he first and most ably articulated remain little know.
-It is for that reason that we, the founders of the Schumpeter Center for Innovation and Development, have name our undertaking in his honor.
+While Schumpeter is widely recognized and increasingly influential among economists, among wider audiences—including those working in the field of development—the principles that he first and most ably articulated remain little known.
+It is for this reason that we, the founders of the Schumpeter Center for Innovation and Development, have named our undertaking in his honor.
 We fully concur with the famed management theorist Peter Drucker (also a man ahead of his time) who wrote in 1983: “It is becoming increasingly clear that it is Schumpeter who will shape the thinking and inform the questions on economic theory and economic policy for the rest of this century, if not for the next thirty or fifty years.”

 Although the 20th century is behind us, Schumpeter’s century is still to come.